 Q: Everyone, including Charles Krauthammer, has done a 180 with the word “decimate.”
 It is everywhere both overused and misused.

-A: You’re right that almost nobody uses “decimate” in its traditional sense (to kill every tenth man) or in its original English sense (to tax by a tenth).
+A: You’re right that almost nobody uses “decimate” in its best-known Latin sense (to kill every tenth man) or in its original English sense (to tax by a tenth).

 Like it or not, “decimate” has acquired wider meanings over the years.
 The old sense of to kill every tenth man is still one of the word’s meanings—but only one.